exercism/javascript/CONTRIBUTING.md

  * Run this script (from root directory): npx babel-node scripts/checksum *
  * This will check root `package.json` matches each exercise's `package.json`.
- * But the catch is there are some dependencies used for build but not served to end users
+ * But the catch is there are some dependencies that are only used at build-time and not served to end-users
- * We skip those dependencies while performing checksum.
+ * We skip those dependencies while performing the checksum.
- * See `SKIP_PACKAGES_FOR_CHECKSUM` in helpers.js for list of skipped packages.
+ * See `SKIP_PACKAGES_FOR_CHECKSUM` in helpers.js for a list of skipped packages.
  */
 ```